nazianafis/Neural-Style-Transfer/README.md

 This repository contains a lightweight PyTorch implementation of art style transfer discussed in the seminal paper by [Gatys et al.](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Gatys_Image_Style_Transfer_CVPR_2016_paper.pdf) To make the model faster and more accurate, a pre-trained VGG19 model is used.

-You can check out [this Medium publication](https://nazianafis.medium.com/a-lightweight-pytorch-implementation-of-neural-style-transfer-86603e5eb551) by me regarding the same.
+##### 🔗Check out [this article](https://nazianafis.medium.com/a-lightweight-pytorch-implementation-of-neural-style-transfer-86603e5eb551) by me regarding the same.

 ## Table of Contents